 Coming up with new content ideas on a daily basis can be extremely hard.
 There will come a time where the content production team has covered nearly everything that they can.
 This is where it is important to leverage the voice of the brand to tackle an old topic with a new perspective.
 For example, if a person in the office tends to rant on industry topics, allow them to take over a weekly blog post.
 This can help educate people on old topics while entertaining them at the same time.
 In addition, finding a person who rants in today’s world couldn’t be easier as many people have become professional trolls.

 An editorial calendar is essential for content marketing.
 Planning your content keeps you organized and more productive and, in turn, you deliver better content.
 An editorial calendar will also enable you to see whether you have content gaps or if you’re creating too much of one content type and should diversify your assets.
 By using a content marketing platform, which includes an editorial calendar such as Mintent, you can easily plan, produce, distribute, and measure your content in one place.
 You can sign up for a free account (up to 5 teammates) here.

 Looking For Help

 “Content is King” is a phrase that has been around for quite a while but finally it is becoming true!
-Differentiating a company’s content marketing can cause business to boom.
+Differentiating a company’s content marketing can cause the business to boom.
 Even companies with mediocre products can succeed with the right marketing tactics.
-Hopefully your company delivers a great product which with the right marketing will take business to the next level!
+Hopefully, your company delivers a great product which with the right marketing will take the business to the next level!